Fix molds. Not replace them.

 Electronics Industry Application

-Micro-cracks on a smartphone mold insert were fixed using a high-precision desktop laser welder.
-The repair preserved the mold’s intricate pattern without distortion, enabling continued use without replacement.
+Micro‑cracks on a smartphone mold insert were fixed with a desktop laser welder.
+The repair preserved fine details with no distortion.
+The mold kept working — no replacement needed.

 Maintenance Tips for Laser Welding Machines